gabrielcsf/whysaved/README.md

-# React + Vite + CRXJS
+# Why Saved?

-This template helps you quickly start developing Chrome extensions with React, TypeScript and Vite.
-It includes the CRXJS Vite plugin for seamless Chrome extension development.
+This is a Chrome extension built with the React + Vite + CRXJS template.

 ## Features